Onion Varieties and What to Do if You Don’t Have the Right Type

 Shallots

-– sweet, mild flavored
+– sweet, mild flavoured

 – grow in clusters like garlic bulbs, but sold as individual cloves